tvtaerum/cGANs_housekeeping/README.md

 #### d. vectorize images <a href="/files/images_run_thru_models_1_restart_cgan.py">run thru faces using embedding</a>

-The list of images for visual examination depends on the lstEpochs variable below.
+The list of images for visual examination depends on the lstEpochs variable included in the code fragment below.
+In the example below, epochs 5, 15, 25...
+145, 150 are displayed.
+If you have fewer than 150 epochs saved then you'll need to adjust the lstEpochs list.
 ```Python
 directory = 'celeb/results/'
 iFile = 0